 Research & Teaching area

-Our new space merges between research & teaching, designed to accommodate the different needs of our lab’ students and faculty.
-The main open space area is a classroom with modular seating arrangements, enabling 40 students to work in small groups or listen to a lecture as on large groups.
-In our classes we balance between these two modes of teaching, trying to integrate group-based active learning sessions as much as we can. .
-The research activity takes place in two areas.
-Along the northern window we have a large 6-meters-long table for individual or collaborative research work, and along the western windows we have 4 offices that serves the research team for quiet work or for dedicated meetings.
+Our new space merges between research and teaching, designed to accommodate the different needs of our lab’s students and faculty.
+The main open space area is a classroom with modular seating arrangements, enabling 40 students to work in small groups or listen to a lecture as in large groups.
+In our classes, we balance between these two modes of teaching, trying to integrate group-based active learning sessions as much as possible.
+The research activity takes place in two areas; along the northern window, we have a large six meter-long table for individual or collaborative research work, and along the western windows, we have four offices that serve for quiet work or for dedicated meetings by research teams.

 We arranged our workshop machines & tools in two large rooms.
 The first room holds the various 3D printers, vinyl plotter, electronics boards / sensors / motors / accessories, and PCB making CNC and oven.
 The second room holds the laser cutter, CNC, and various hand tools for wood and metal work such as a milling machine, scroll saw, disk saw, sander machine, stationary drill and more.